jxel1/Statistics-blog/README.md

 ## How to Navigate

-- Visit the blog at [https://username.github.io](https://username.github.io) to view all posts.
+- Visit the blog at (https://jxel1.github.io/Statistics-blog) to view all posts.

 - Browse individual posts by date or topic using the site’s navigation or the _posts directory. - Check the commit history for updates and new posts added throughout the course.

 ## About Me
 I am a master’s student in Cybersecurity at Sapienza University of Rome, with a focus on leveraging statistical methods to enhance security practices.
-This blog reflects my coursework and growing expertise in data-driven cybersecurity solutions.
+This blog reflects my coursework and growning expertise in statistics.

 ## Contact
 For questions or feedback related to the course or blog content, please contact me via email bitri.2240045@studenti.uniroma1.it